SteeltoeOSS/Documentation/api/v4/connectors/redis.md

 ## Kubernetes

 This Connector supports the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec).
-It can be used through the Bitnami [Services Toolkit](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/services-toolkit-install-services-toolkit.html).
+It can be used through the [Services Toolkit](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-application-platform/1-12/tap/services-toolkit-install-services-toolkit.html).

-For details on how to use this, see the instructions at https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/Redis#running-on-tanzu-application-platform-tap.
+For details on how to use this, see the instructions at https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/Redis#running-on-tanzu-platform-for-kubernetes.